Pepe (footballer, born 1983) facts for kids

 Style of play

-A quick, aggressive, physically strong, and tenacious defender, Pepe is known for his work-rate and hard-tackling style of play; due to his height, he is also an aerial threat on set-pieces.
-While he usually plays as a centre-back, he has also been deployed as a defensive midfielder at international level.
-However, despite his defensive abilities, he has also drawn criticism in the media due to his tendency to pick up cards, as he has often shown violent or unsportsmanlike behaviour, which includes diving, and violent challenges on the pitch.
+Considered to be one of the best defenders of his generation, in his prime Pepe was a quick, aggressive, physically strong, and tenacious defender, who was known for his work-rate, energy, and hard-tackling style of play.
+Due to his height, he was also an aerial threat on set-pieces.
+While he usually played as a centre-back, he was also used as a defensive midfielder on occasion at international level.
+However, despite his defensive abilities, he also drew criticism in the media due to his tendency to pick up cards, as he often showed violent or unsportsmanlike behaviour on the pitch, in particular during his time at Real Madrid, which included diving, and violent challenges on the pitch.
+However, despite his reputation, he has also been recognised by pundits, players, and managers for his leadership, tactical intelligence, longevity, and consistency.
+Jermaine Jenas also praised Pepe for his athleticism and ability on the ball in 2016.

 Personal life